GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

 permalink: /self-assessment
 ---

 # 📝 Self-Assessment

 ## 🎓 Program Reflection

 I am proud to be completing my Bachelor of Science in Computer Science at Southern New Hampshire University.
-Over the course of the program, I have grown from writing basic code into a developer capable of creating secure, modular, full-stack applications.
-Through hands-on projects, I gained experience working with databases, APIs, and user interfaces, applying real-world development practices every step of the way.
+Over the course of the program, I progressed from learning how to write basic code to becoming a developer capable of designing and building secure, modular, full-stack applications.
+Through project-based learning, I gained practical experience with database integration, RESTful APIs, and user interface development using tools like Dash and Flask.
+I also learned how to apply version control, secure coding practices, and professional documentation standards to deliver real-world software solutions.

-While I’m still figuring out exactly which path I want to take, I feel confident in the skills I’ve gained and excited for what comes next.
-I’m especially interested in backend development and working with databases, and I’m looking forward to applying these skills in a professional role.
+While I am still figuring out exactly which path I want to take, I feel confident in the skills I have gained and excited for what comes next.
+I am especially interested in backend development and working with databases, and I am looking forward to applying these skills in a professional role.
 At the same time, I plan to keep learning and growing by exploring more advanced topics and continuing to improve as a developer.

 ---